Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify">I also had the opportunity to visit Dr Michelle Lochner who was doing her first post-doc in the <a href="http://www.ucl.ac.uk/star">UCL Astrophysics Group</a>.
 She worked with Bruce for her PhD.
 She was among the first students to have worked on the BIRO project, which was proposed in a JEDI.
 Michelle and I discussed a little bit about Statistical methods, which she also learnt and applied in the <a href="https://arxiv.org/abs/astro-ph/0611004">BEAMS</a> paper.</p>

 <p align="justify">Moreover, in 2016, before going to the summer school in Chania, I was lucky to visit <a href="http://astro.ic.ac.uk/ajaffe/home">Prof Andrew Jaffe</a> at Imperial College.
-We continued our work on using Bayesian Methods in radio astronomy.
-I also met several PhD students who encouraged me to join the department for a PhD.</p>
+We continued our work on using Bayesian Methods in radio astronomy and I met several PhD students who encouraged me to join the department for a PhD.</p>

 ## Greece